Twisted bilayer graphene as a terahertz plasmonic crystal: Introduction

 On the theory side, the low-energy electronic band structure of the domain-wall network has been elegantly described by scattering models~\cite{Efimkin2018, DeBeule2020, Chou2020}.
 A basic assumption is that the electron momentum is conserved when they propagate along the links but it can change when they scatter at the nodes.
 This momentum change can be crudely estimated as the inverse spatial size of the nodes $\sim \ell^{-1}$, which is small compared to the separation $4\pi / 3 a_g$ of the nearest $\mathrm{K}$ and $\mathrm{K}'$ points in the momentum space.
 This implies that scattering at the nodes preserves the valley index.
 In particular, electron backscattering at the nodes is negligible in the first approximation.
 This property of the mTBG network is rooted in the topological nature of the domain walls and is not found in previously studied realizations of 1D networks~\cite{Parage1998, Groep2012}.
 The cited single-particle network models predict band dispersions $\varepsilon(\mathbf k)$ that are repeated in energy with the period $\Delta \varepsilon = 2\pi \hbar v / L$, where $v$ is the quasiparticle velocity on the links.
 Although realistic electronic structure calculations~\cite{Walet2019, Tsim2020} show more complicated band dispersions, such discrepancies can presumably be accounted for by energy dependence of the model parameters.

 A conceptually more important omission of these theoretical models is electron-electron interaction.
-It is known that low-energy dynamics of interacting 1D electrons is collective~\cite{Giamarchi2003}.
-Therefore, theoretical understanding of the collective modes, such as 1D plasmons, is necessary to describe the response of the system in the microwave and THz domain.
-Electron-electron interaction effects in mTBG have been investigated with renormalization group methods~\cite{Wu2019, Lee2021, Chou2021} but plasmons have not been explicitly addressed.
+It is known that low-energy dynamics of interacting 1D electrons is collective~\cite{Solyom1979, Voit1995, Schulz2000, Giamarchi2003, Gogolin2004}.
+Therefore, theoretical understanding of the collective modes, such as 1D plasmons, is necessary to describe the response of the system at low frequencies.
+Electron-electron interaction effects in AB-BA domain walls and mTBG have been investigated with bosonization methods~\cite{Wieder2015, Wu2019, Lee2021, Chou2021, Hsu2023, Wang2024, Chang2025} but plasmon modes were not addressed in these studies.